jrosen48/utk-homepage/content/post/2020-05-10-an-open-zoom-based-workshop-on-using-r-markdown-for-data-science-in-education.md

 ---
-title: Free Workshop on Using R Markdown in Education
+title: An Informal, Open Introduction to Using R Markdown in Education
 author: Joshua Rosenberg
 date: '2020-05-10'
 slug: a-free-open-workshop-on-using-r-markdown-for-data-science-in-education